pypa/pip/docs/html/reference/build-system.md

 still be installed, even if the user has a newer version installed (and without silently replacing that version).

+pip creates these temporary directories using Python's standard temporary file handling.
+To place them under a different root directory, set the standard temporary-directory environment variable for your platform before running pip (`TMPDIR` on Unix, or `TEMP`/`TMP` on Windows).
+The directory must already exist; Python may fall back to another temporary location if the configured directory is missing or unusable.

 ### Build-time dependencies

 Introduced in {pep}`518`, the `build-system.requires` key in the